chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - Function of the system

-      - Protects ppl from flooding incoming messages, by blocking it depending on user availability and status
+      - Protects people from flooding incoming messages, by blocking it depending on user availability and status

       - Adaptive assistant causes msgs to be discouraged, delayed and